subatom1c/atlas-recruitment/README.md

 # atlas-video-pipeline

-Simple pipeline for video capture and display
+Simple pipeline for video capture and display using
+- Gstreamer
+- OpenCV